MahimaBhushan/Health-Monitoring-App_3-containers/README.md

 # Health-Monitoring-App_3-containers

-Here we are using 3 container
+Here we are using 3 container and running them individually instead of using a docker compose.

 1. mongodb : the mongodb image is directly installed from the docker-hub.